dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ImportData.md

 ## Parameters

-This table includes a brief description of each parameter; additional information is available in the [Import Parameters](tutorials_ingest_importparams.html) topic of our *Importing Data* tutorial.
+This table includes a brief description of each parameter; additional information is available in the [Ingestion Parameter Values](bestpractices_ingest_params.html) topic of our *Importing Data* tutorial.

 <table>
     <col />